 The Remuneration Committee is composed of three Board members unless the Board decides otherwise.
 The majority of the Remuneration Committee shall be independent of the company and possess the knowledge and expertise needed to perform the Committee's tasks.
-The Remuneration Committee is intended to assist the Board in ensuring that compensation arrangements support the strategic aims of the company and enable the recruitment, motivation and retention of senior executives while also complying with legal and regulatory requirements.
-The Committee is responsible for ensuring that the performance of the Board and CEO is evaluated annually, and that succession planning for management is conducted.

-The current Board decided to appoint three members to the Remuneration Committee as of March 2022: Arnar Thor Masson (Chair), Lillie Li Valeur and Olafur S. Gudmundsson.

-The Remuneration Committee convened four times in 2022, attendance was 100%.
+The Remuneration Committee is intended to assist the Board in ensuring that compensation arrangements support the strategic aims of the company and enable the recruitment, motivation and retention of senior executives, while also complying with legal and regulatory requirements.
+The Committee is responsible for ensuring that the performance of the Board and CEO is evaluated annually, and that succession planning within the company is conducted.
+The current Board decided to appoint three members to the Remuneration Committee as of March 2023: Arnar Thor Masson (Chairman), Lillie Li Valeur and Olafur S. Gudmundsson.
+The Remuneration Committee convened six times in 2023, attendance was 100%.